mickaelvieira/CollectionJson/README.md

 ]);
 ```

-...or by using the mutators.
+...or by using the accessors (Note that entities are immutable).

 ```php
 $data = (new Data())